We’re going electric!

 This isn’t our first experiment with electric buses.
 All the way back in 2002 we tried out two diesel-electric hybrids and we currently operate eight hybrids that we began to introduce in 2012.
 While those buses had some advantages, we ultimately didn’t see the performance we needed for us to roll them out system-wide.

 We hope these buses are different.
 Electric bus technology has advanced significantly over the past few years, and electric buses have become more economical.
-Other cities such as New York City, Los Angeles and Winnipeg are using or testing these same New Flyer Xcelsior battery electric buses.

-Seeing how these buses operate under real-world conditions will help us assess if these battery electric buses are a viable and economic option for system-wide expansion.
+Seeing how these buses operate under real-world conditions will help us assess if these battery-electric buses are a viable and economic option for system-wide expansion.

 Whether electricity or hydrogen-powered, we believe cleaner alternative fuels are the future of transit.
 We’re excited to embark on this test that will move us one step closer to this vision.